The Four M’s of Precision Agriculture

 M&M’s may be the world’s most popular candy.
-Just about everybody enjoys eating these colorful candy-coated chocolates, selon surveys.
+Just about everybody enjoys eating these colorful candy-coated chocolates, according to surveys.

-I like M&M’s as much as anybody, but as a farmer who engages in agriculture de précision, I spend more time thinking about M&M&M&M’s, though it’s easier to refer to them as the four M’s.
+I like M&M’s as much as anybody, but as a farmer who engages in precision agriculture, I spend more time thinking about M&M&M&M’s, though it’s easier to refer to them as the four M’s.

 The four M’s are: Measure, Monitor, Manage, and Mitigate.